NICMx/FORT-validator/docs/usage.md

 > Note: The paragraphs below apply to [Fort 1.5.0](https://github.com/NICMx/FORT-validator/releases/tag/v1.5.0).

-File where the BGPsec Router Keys will be stored in CSV format.
+File where the BGPsec Router Keys (found during each validation run) will be stored (in CSV format).

-Since most of the data is binary (Subject Key Identifier and Subject Public Key Info), such data is base64url encoded without trailing pads.
+Since most of the data (Subject Key Identifier and Subject Public Key Info) is binary, it is base64url-encoded, without trailing pads.

-When the file is specified, its content will be removed to store the Router Keys; if the file doesn't exists, it will be created.
-To print at console, use a hyphen `"-"`.
-If RTR server is enabled, then the BGPsec Router Keys will be printed every [`--server.interval.validation`](#--serverintervalvalidation) secs.
+If the file already exists, it will be overwritten.
+If it doesn't exist, it will be created.
+To print to standard output console, use a hyphen (`-`).
+If the RTR server is [enabled](#--mode), the BGPsec Router Keys will be printed every [`--server.interval.validation`](#--serverintervalvalidation) seconds.

-Each line of the result is printed in the following order: _AS, Subject Key Identifier, Subject Public Key Info_; the first line contains those column descriptors.
+Each line of the result is printed in the following order: _AS, Subject Key Identifier, Subject Public Key Info_.
+The first line contains the column names.

-If a value isn't specified, then the BGPsec Router Keys aren't printed.
+If `--output.bgpsec` is ommited, then the BGPsec Router Keys are not printed.

 > Note: The paragraphs below apply to [Fort master](https://github.com/NICMx/FORT-validator).

-File where the BGPsec Router Keys will be stored in the configured format (see [`--output.format`](#--outputformat)).
+File where the BGPsec Router Keys (found during each validation run) will be stored.
+See [`--output.format`](#--outputformat).

-Since most of the data is binary (Subject Key Identifier and Subject Public Key Info), such data is base64url encoded without trailing pads.
+Since most of the data (Subject Key Identifier and Subject Public Key Info) is binary, it is base64url-encoded, without trailing pads.

-When the file is specified, its content will be removed to store the Router Keys; if the file doesn't exists, it will be created.
-To print at console, use a hyphen `"-"`.
-If RTR server is enabled, then the BGPsec Router Keys will be printed every [`--server.interval.validation`](#--serverintervalvalidation) secs.
+If the file already exists, it will be overwritten.
+If it doesn't exist, it will be created.
+To print to standard output, use a hyphen (`-`).
+If the RTR server is [enabled](#--mode), the BGPsec Router Keys will be printed every [`--server.interval.validation`](#--serverintervalvalidation) seconds.

-When [`--output.format`](#--outputformat)`=csv` (which is the default value), then each line of the result is printed in the following order: _AS, Subject Key Identifier, Subject Public Key Info_; the first line contains those column descriptors.
+When `--output.format` equals `csv`, each line of the result is printed in the following order: _AS, Subject Key Identifier, Subject Public Key Info_.
+The first line contains the column names.

-When [`--output.format`](#--outputformat)`=json`, then each element is printed inside an object array of `router-keys`; ie:
+When `--output.format` equals `json`, each element is printed in an object array of `router-keys`:

-<pre><code>{
+{% highlight json %}
+{
 	"router-keys": [
 		{
 			"asn": "AS64496",
-			"ski": "&lt;Base64 Encoded SKI&gt;",
+			"ski": "<Base64 Encoded SKI>",
-			"spki": "&lt;Base64 Encoded SPKI&gt;"
+			"spki": "<Base64 Encoded SPKI>"
 		},
 		{
 			"asn": "AS64497",
-			"ski": "&lt;Base64 Encoded SKI&gt;",
+			"ski": "<Base64 Encoded SKI>",
-			"spki": "&lt;Base64 Encoded SPKI&gt;"
+			"spki": "<Base64 Encoded SPKI>"
 		}
 	]
-}</code></pre>
+}
+{% endhighlight %}

-If a value isn't specified, then the BGPsec Router Keys aren't printed.
+If `--output.bgpsec` is ommited, then the BGPsec Router Keys are not printed.

 ### `--output.format`